Code-Institute-Submissions/riddle-me-this-5/README.md

 ## Testing

-Mainly manual testing used throughout - for routing and checking if data is properly rendered in the correct template and format, "test_run.py" was used, whereby on clean functional code would then be transferred to the "run.py" file
+Mainly manual testing used throughout - for routing and checking if data is properly rendered in the correct template and format, "test_run.py" was used, whereby on satisfactory completion, the clean functional code would then be transferred to the "run.py" file